NouranAlSharawneh/todoAlwasaet/README.md

 - Create a new task via modal popup
 - Assign category and color to task
 - Filter tasks by status (All, Active, Completed)
+- Swipe to delete a task
 - Persist tasks in `localStorage`
 - Mark task as complete (checkbox)
-- Limit task text to 50 characters
+- Limit task text to 30 characters
 - Responsive UI

 ---